 The navigation controls and tab menu are at the bottom of the screen, and the tabs are displayed in two separate overviews of regular and private windows that you can switch between.

-Firefox is one of the fastest major browsers, clocking in just behind Chrome on desktop and ahead of Microsoft Edge and Opera.
+Firefox is one of the fastest major browsers, clocking in just behind Chrome on desktop and ahead of Microsoft Edge and Opera (read our Microsoft Edge review).
 On mobile, our tests showed it to be faster than Chrome and Safari, but not by a huge margin.

 When it comes to system resources, Firefox has a high initial footprint, using large amounts of RAM when you only have a few tabs open.
 That said, the more tabs you have open the more efficient it is compared to its competitors, using significantly less RAM than Chrome once you have a lot of tabs open simultaneously.